 (3) Awarding Overall Event Grades.
 The student's overall grade is based on the student's performance against the MIF.
-The following rules govern overall event grading:
+The following rules govern overall event grading.

 (a) EOB MIF Performance.
 Performance must meet MIF by EOB.
-If the student has previously met MIF in the block, he or she must still meet MIF in the EOB flight.
+If the student has previously met MIF in the block, he or she must still meet MIF in the EOB flight if the maneuver is reattempted.